 Duration: Started January 1990.
 Current approval runs until April 2018.

 Funding: The NCRSP was previously funded by the MRC.
-It is currently supported by contributions from the HPA and the Centre for Paediatric Epidemiology and Biostatistics, ICH.
+It is currently supported by contributions from the PHE and the Centre for Paediatric Epidemiology and Biostatistics, ICH.

 Ethical approval: Approved by London MREC (Ref:05/MRE02/2).